-Digital Night Landscape Photography Workshops in Rocky Mountain National Park
+Sunsets and Stars in Rocky Mountain National Park

-During the classroom sessions, I'll explain how to use two computer programs, Sun Surveyor and the Photographer’s Ephemeris, to plan when and where to go to shoot the brightest and most interesting part of the Milky Way.
+During the classroom sessions, I'll explain how to use two computer programs, Sun Surveyor and Photo Ephemeris Web, to plan when and where to go to shoot the brightest and most interesting part of the Milky Way.
 I'll teach students how to focus at night and what camera settings to use to achieve correct exposure and reveal the largest number of stars.
 I'll also teach students how to set up, shoot, and stitch together a complete Milky Way panorama, which may have an angle of view of 180 degrees left-to-right and 90 degrees top-to-bottom.

 Milky Way over the Rock Cut, Rocky Mountain National Park, Colorado

-All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
+All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 42-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.